Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 Symptoms of diabetes

-Signs of diabetes can vary but often includes:
+Signs of diabetes can vary but often include:

 -